Induced Abortion Care

 Classification

-• Medication abortion pathway: Time-limited pharmacologic regimen with home and clinic follow-up components.
+• Medication abortion pathway: Pharmacologic regimen generally used in early gestation with home symptoms and clinic follow-up checks.

 • Complication domain: Hemorrhage, retained tissue, infection, and structural injury risks.